Seasonality, terroir and HANAH ONE

 Each batch of HANAH ONE tells its own story

 Our flagship product HANAH ONE varies in texture and flavor from batch to batch.
 This is not unusual for artisanal products and will not in any way impact the purity or quality of the product.
-The reasons for the variations are that HANAH ONE, much like a fine wine, is a product of terroir so is subject to factors like climate, soil, seasons as well as harvesting timing and methods—all of which will have a subtle effect on the texture and taste of each batch.
+The reasons for the variations are that HANAH ONE, much like a fine wine, is a product of terroir.
+Therefore, it is subject to factors like climate, soil, seasons as well as harvesting timing and methods — all of which will have a subtle effect on the texture and taste of each batch.

 The purity, quality and the efficacy of HANAH ONE remains the same regardless of the batch number, texture or flavor.
 We are maniacally focused on the purity and quality of our ingredients, and the formula is steeped heavily in traditional Ayurvedic knowledge and practices.
 We use no artificial preservatives, additives or fillers ever, so the viscosity of the product will vary and even evolve over time.
 It may naturally thicken, become grainier and some ingredients may begin to separate.
 If this happens, simply give it a good stir, similar to what you would do with a jar of natural peanut butter or honey.